-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting: The Notice, Proxy Statement and Annual Report are available at www.proxyvote.com .
-V09167-P90064 ANNEXON, INC. Annual Meeting of Stockholders June 8, 2023, 8:30 A.M.
-Central Time This proxy is solicited by the Board of Directors The stockholder(s) hereby appoint(s) Douglas Love and Jennifer Lew, or either of them, as proxies, each with the power to appoint his or her substitute, and hereby authorize(s) them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of Common Stock of Annexon, Inc. that the stockholder(s) is/are entitled to vote at the Annual Meeting of Stockholders to be held at 8:30 A.M.
-Central Time on June 8, 2023 virtually at www.virtualshareholdermeeting.com/ANNX2023, and any adjournment, continuation or postponement thereof.
+ANNEXON, INC. Annual Meeting of Stockholders June 5, 2024, 8:00 A.M.
+Pacific Time This proxy is solicited by the Board of Directors

+The stockholder(s) hereby appoint(s) Douglas Love and Jennifer Lew, or either of them, as proxies, each with the power to appoint his or her substitute, and hereby authorize(s) them to represent and to vote, as designated on the reverse side of this ballot (with discretionary authority under Proposal 1 to vote for a substitute nominee if any nominee is unable to serve or for good cause will not serve), all of the shares of Common Stock of Annexon, Inc. that the stockholder(s) is/are entitled to vote at the Annual Meeting of Stockholders to be held at 8:00 A.M.
+Pacific Time on June 5, 2024 virtually at www.virtualshareholdermeeting.com/ANNX2024, and any adjournment, continuation or postponement thereof.

 This proxy, when properly executed, will be voted in the manner directed herein.
 If no such direction is made, this proxy will be voted in accordance with the Board of Directors' recommendations.
-Continued and to be signed on reverse side